nadamahmoud00/Uber_Analysis/README.md

 ## 💼 SWOT Analysis – Uber in Egypt

-To assess Uber’s strategic position in the Egyptian market, we conducted a full **SWOT analysis**:
+To assess Uber’s strategic position in the Egyptian market, we conducted a full **SWOT analysis**

 <img width="1024" height="768" alt="SWOT Analysis for uber(3)" src="https://github.com/user-attachments/assets/1ad90499-488c-4d61-8471-199ee307f7a0" />